seiscomp-macOS/seiscomp/README-macOS.md

 ### macOS Prerequisites

 This will compile SeisComP natively on macOS for both Mac INTEL or Mac Silicon architectures (M1, M2, M3).
-Tested on macOS Ventura 13.x and Sonoma 14.x on Mac INTEL and Mac Silicon.
+Tested on Mac INTEL and Mac Silicon with:
+- macOS Ventura 13.x
+- macOS Sonoma 14.x and
+- macOS Sequoia 15.4.

+Note: macOS Sequoia 15.4 and later is recommended since it comes with clang v17.

 - Install Xcode Development Tools